Everything to Know About

 - Attorney’s fees

 In real estate, wording is everything.
 Even the most careful and conscientious real estate agent can make a huge mistake by using the wrong words.
 For example, you are selling a fully solar-powered home, but you forget to mention that the panels have certain limitations and could require further installment depending on the needs of the client.
 While this information might seem implied within the context of how solar panels work, the client could sue you for a false claim that the home is fully solar powered.

 Failure to deliver promised services

-This happens when you fail to follow through with repairs, paperwork, or any other task related to the scale that was required of you to fulfill within a certain time period.
-Wasted time is wasted money, especially for large-scale property investors.
+This happens when you fail to follow through with repairs, paperwork, or any other task related to the sale that was required of you to fulfil within a certain time period.
+When it comes to property investors in particular, wasted time is wasted money.
 Whether you were at home with a serious illness or grieving the loss of a loved one, even with the most valid excuse, you might be looking at a lawsuit.

 How Much Does E&O Insurance for Real Estate Cost?

-According to The Hartford, E&O coverages typically cost anywhere between $500 to $1,000 on average per employee, per year.
-This means depending on the number of people you employ, you will spend between an estimated $25,000 and $50,000 per year.
-This estimate is very rough, as ultimately, the nature of your real estate business and various other factors play into the actual costs.
+According to The Hartford, E&O coverage typically costs anywhere between $500 to $1,000 on average per employee, per year.
+So, depending on the number of people you employ, you will spend between an estimated $25,000 and $50,000 per year.
+This estimate is very rough, as ultimately, the nature of your real estate business and various other factors affect the actual costs.

 Real estate businesses can vary greatly.
 There are large real estate companies, smaller agencies, and also independent realtors.
-There are variations on locations, office structures, the type of real estate they sell and so many other factors.
+There are variations in locations, office structures, the type of real estate they sell, and many other factors.
 Errors and omissions cost depend on the following:

-The more agents working for an agency, the higher the risks.
+The more agents there are working for an agency, the higher the risks.
 Small businesses typically have fewer employees and lower rates.
 Independent realtors will have the cheapest rates.

-The higher the budget of your clients, the more likely you are to face lawsuits.
+The higher budget your clients, the more likely you are to face lawsuits.